kmtusher97/repo-toc/README.md

 ```bash
 repo-toc --ext .js,.ts --exclude tests,__tests__,spec
 ```

+**Note**: The tool automatically respects `.gitignore` files and excludes any files or directories listed there, in addition to your manual exclusions.

 ### Use with Github actions
 It will auto generate the TOC after you commit things on Github.
 You use this github action